selimssevgi/learning/java/libs/DI/dependency_injection.md

 - Many developers used variations on the 'Factory and Service Locator' patterns.
   All of which were a type of IoC.

+- Injection is not the only way to break dependency, 'service locatar' is another way.

 ```java
 public static List<Agent> getFriendlyAgents() {